ShengkaiWu/IoU-aware-single-stage-object-detector/README.md

-# mmdetection
+# IoU-aware single-stage object detector
+##Introduction

-## Introduction to IoU-aware single-stage object detector for accurate localization
+The repository is for the paper: IoU-aware single-stage object detector for accurate localization.
+ The full paper is available at: https://arxiv.org/abs/1912.05992

 IoU-aware RetinaNet is implemented based on MMDetection.
+The installation is the same as MMDetection.

-Most of the implemented codes are in the file "mmdet/ models/anchor_heads/iou_aware_retina_head.py" and the corresponding configuration file is in "configs/iou_aware_single_stage_detector".
+Most of the implemented codes are in the file "mmdet/models/anchor_heads/iou_aware_retina_head.py" and the corresponding configuration file is in "configs/iou_aware_single_stage_detector".

 ## Citation

-Please consider citing our papers in your publications if the project helps your research.
+Please consider citing our paper in your publications if the project helps your research.
 BibTeX reference is as follows.

 ```
 @article{wu2020iou,